taolonglab/rexmapdb/README.md

 python3 ../../py/download.py ../bacteria_assembly_sequences_urls.txt 10
 ```

 where the second argument specifies the number of concurrent download connections to speed up the download.
 Increasing number of connections can speed up the download significantly but also lead to some failed downloads (files with size 0).
-These can be re-downloaded, but deleting them and re-running the script with 1 concurrent download option.
+These can be re-downloaded, by deleting them and re-running the script with 1 concurrent download option.
+The download script will skip re-downloading any existing files.

 For example to re-download missing sequences, run this from the `sequences` folder: